23rd March 2020

 What happens if I want to view a property before the auction?

 We are not currently able to carry out viewings, as per the government’s advice.
 Instead, we have set up YouTube playlists for each of our auctions where we will be posting video tours of our properties in place of viewings wherever possible should you not wish to attend.
 You can view them here.

 Can I watch the auction online?

 Yes, we always stream our room auctions via our website and this month will be no exception.
-To watch any of our March auctions live in real-time, please visit the links below:
+To watch any of our auctions live in real-time, please click here.

 I’m due to complete on my purchase this month, how can I collect keys?

 The best thing to do is to speak to your solicitor.
 Wherever possible we have sent the keys to the relevant solicitors for safe keeping while our team are working remotely.
 If your solicitor is unsure, please contact the auctions team and they’d be happy to advise.

 If you have any other questions, or would simply like to speak to our friendly team about a property, please do not hesitate to contact us.